 Dr Sergio Catignani

-Dr Sergio Catignani is Associate Professor (Reader) in International Relations.
+Dr Sergio Catignani is Reader/Associate Professor in International Relations.
 He joined the University of Exeter in 2013.
-He is currently the Politics Department Director of Education.

 Dr Catignani has an MA (Hons) Political Studies (Aberdeen), MLitt (Research) International Relations (Aberdeen), and DPhil War Studies (King's College London) and is a Fellow of the Higher Education Academy.